A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

-Figure \ref{fig:tpp} shows the ``knockoffs" power $\tppinfty^{\textnormal{LCD}}\left( \that^{\infty}(q) \right)$ against the ``oracle" power $\tppinfty^{\textnormal{LC}}(t^{\infty}(q))$, when the nominal FDR value $q$ varies.
+Figure \ref{fig:simulation} shows knockoffs power, $\tppinfty^{\textnormal{LCD}}\left( \that^{\infty}(q) \right)$, against ``oracle" power ,$\tppinfty^{\textnormal{LC}}(t^{\infty}(q))$, when the nominal FDR value $q$ varies.
+We took $\sigma = 1$, and $\Pi$ to be a mixture of mass $0.9$ at zero and mass $0.1$ at $M=4$, while $\delta$ varies in the four panels.
 The tuning parameter $\lambda$ is selected separately for each procedure: for the oracle, this is the optimal $\lambda$ obtained by minimizing the value of $\tau$; for knockoffs, we use the limit $\lambdacvinfty$ of the (10-fold) cross-validation estimate, see Section \ref{sec:cv}.
 We can see that for $\delta\geq 1$, the powers obtained by knockoffs and the oracle are very similar for any $q$.
-The loss of power is more pronounced when $\delta$ decreases.
-However, for all considered values of $\delta$ the power of knockoffs is a convex function of the oracle power, which shows that the relative difference decreases with power of the oracle (i.e. when $q$ or the magnitude of nonzero elements of $\beta$ increase).
-The dotted curves in Figure \ref{fig:tpp} are the analogs of the solid black curves, when the ``counting" knockoffs are implemented instead of Model-X knockoffs (we took $r=0.3p$ here as in Figure \ref{fig:introduction}).
-We can see that the loss in power, as compared to the oracle, is even smaller in that case.
+When $\delta$ is smaller, the loss of power is more pronounced.
+This is mainly because the Lasso estimate itself has larger variance $\tau$ for small values of $\delta$; see the left panel of Figure \ref{fig:tau_vs}.
+However, for all considered values of $\delta$ the relative difference decreases with the power of the oracle (i.e., when $q$ or the magnitude of nonzero elements of $\beta$ increases).
+The dotted lines in Figure \ref{fig:tpp} are obtained by implementing ``counting" knockoffs instead of Model-X knockoffs ($r=1$); the power curve is slightly better as compared to Model-X knockoffs because the importance statistic itself is used for each feature rather than the $W$-statistic.

-Figure \ref{fig:simulation} complements Figure \ref{fig:tpp} by showing FDP-TPP tradeoff paths from a simulation, in addition to the theoretical predictions.
-For each version of thresholded-Lasso (knockoffs/oracle) we plotted 15 realizations of the tradeoff curves in an example with $n=p=1$, $\sigma = 1$ and $\Pi$ has mass $0.9$ at zero and mass $0.1$ at $M=4$.
-To avoid overloading the figure, we plot only the paths for Model-X knockoffs and not for counting knockoffs.
+Figure \ref{fig:tpp} complements Figure \ref{fig:simulation} by showing FDP-TPP tradeoff paths from a simulation, with the theoretical asymptotic predictions superimposed.
+For both the oracle and the knockoffs versions of thresholded-Lasso we plotted the tradeoff curve in each of 15 realizations from an example with $n=p=5000$ (the other parameters are as in Figure \ref{fig:tpp}).
+To avoid crowding the figure, we plot only the paths for Model-X knockoffs (and not for counting knockoffs).
 We can see a good agreement between the empirical results and the theory.